Kaleidoscope Symmetry - xelsed.ai

 }

-conditional Sides Validation if (sides < 3) return;
+conditional Minimum Sides Guard if (sides < 3) return;

-Prevents drawing invalid polygons with fewer than 3 sides
+Prevents drawing an invalid polygon if fewer than 3 sides are requested.

 if (sides < 3) return;